Aeropress vs French Press – How Do They Compare?

 There are many ways to brew coffee.
 The question is, which method makes the best coffee?
-This article will talk about the Aeropress vs. French press's way of making coffee.
-These are full-immersion brewing methods that are similar but give different results, which we'll discuss in a moment.
+This article will discuss the Aeropress vs. French press's way of making coffee.
+These are similar full-immersion brewing methods but give different results, which we'll discuss in a moment.
 But first, let's talk about how each method works.

 So what does "full immersion" actually mean, anyway?
 It's essentially the steeping process, where the coffee sits in hot water before being separated from the plunger.